Limited launch: MAY batch, 85% claimed

 4. Ongoing: Structure your workspace for deep focus.
 Use timed focus blocks.
 Fuel your brain with whole foods and targeted compounds.

-This isn't a 48-hour fix.
+This is not an overnight fix.
 Learning how to increase your attention span is a process that compounds over weeks.
 But the cognitive payoff is enormous: better work output, deeper relationships, less anxiety, and a sharper mind that actually does what you tell it to.

 Notice the pattern across all eight methods: they either reduce the things draining your attention (sleep debt, dopamine overstimulation, environmental chaos) or strengthen the neural systems responsible for sustaining it (exercise, meditation, targeted nutrition and compounds).
 You don't need all eight on day one.
 Pick two or three, build them into your routine, and add more as the first ones become automatic.
 That's how to improve attention span in a way that actually lasts.